xChristiaan/ai-agents-masterclass/agent-workbench/README.md

 ## Development notes

-- The default OpenAI model list includes `gpt-4o-mini`, `gpt-4o`, `gpt-4.1-mini`, and
+- You can extend the provider/model suggestions in `PROVIDER_SETTINGS` within `app.py` if your
-  `gpt-3.5-turbo`.
-You can extend the list or adapt the API client inside `app.py` if your automation stack uses a different provider.
+  automation stack relies on additional APIs or self-hosted models.
 - When running conversations, you can reset the session history with the **Reset chat** button to start a fresh mission for the selected agent.
 - The application keeps per-agent chat history in memory only.
 If you refresh the page the chat